aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week09/lesson-02/index.md

 ### Prepare for next week

-Next week we get access to the Digital Studio in Marsio and we will sepnd some time there to get familiar with the setup I will create in the space.
+Next week we get access to the Digital Studio in Marsio and we will spend some time there to get familiar with the setup I will create in the space.
 Please think a bit about how to get started with your project that you presented today:

 - What do you need?
 Space, equipment, materials, research, support etc. Start doing some tests and experiments.
 - What have other people done before you?
 Find resources and references related to your woek.
 Theoretical, artistic, practical.